 We follow the highest ethical standards in full compliance with federal and state laws and regulations in any research, investigations, and/or clinical trials conducted by our physicians and professional staff.
 We do not tolerate research misconduct, which includes activities such as making up or changing results, copying results from other studies without performing the clinical investigation or research, failing to identify and deal appropriately with investigator or institutional conflicts of interest, and proceeding without Institutional Review Board (IRB) approval when required.
-Our first priority is always to protect the patients and human subjects and respect their rights during research, investigations, and clinical trials.
+Our hospitals' first priority is always to protect the patients and human subjects and respect their rights during research, investigations, and clinical trials.

 Physicians conducting clinical trials of investigational products and services are expected to fully inform all subjects of their rights and responsibilities of participating in the clinical trial.
-All potential subjects in a clinical trial are fully informed of potential discomforts and are given a full explanation of the risks, expected benefits, and alternatives to participation.
+All potential subjects asked to participate in a clinical trial are given a full explanation of alternative services that might prove beneficial to them.
+They are also fully informed of potential discomforts and are given a full explanation of the risks, expected benefits, and alternatives.
 The subjects are fully informed of the procedures to be followed, especially those that are experimental in nature.
-Refusal of a potential subject to participate in a research study or the voluntary withdrawal of their participation in an existing study will not compromise their access to services or other benefits to which they are otherwise entitled.
+Refusal of a potential subject to participate in a research study or the voluntary withdrawal of his or her participation in an existing study will not compromise his or her access to services or other benefits to which he or she is otherwise entitled.
 A subject's voluntary informed consent to participate in a clinical trial is documented and retained pursuant to Company and hospital policies.

 Any HCA Healthcare facility or colleague applying for or performing research of any type must follow all applicable research guidelines and privacy policies and maintain the highest standards of ethics and accuracy in any written or oral communications regarding the research project.
 As in all accounting and financial record-keeping, our policy is to submit only true, accurate, and complete costs related to research grants.
-Any HCA Healthcare facility or colleague engaging in human subject research must do so consistent with Company policies and any IRB conditions of approval.
+Any HCA Healthcare facility or colleague engaging in human subject research must do so in conjunction with IRB approval and consistent with Company policies regarding human subject research and IRBs.